GregorCH/ipet/doc/source/index.rst

 ..
-IPET: Interactive Performance Evaluation Tools documentation master file, created by sphinx-quickstart on Wed Jun 15 10:27:58 2016.
+IPET documentation master file, created by sphinx-quickstart on Mon May 29 12:59:01 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.